Granular Instrumental Variables

 97 Pages Posted: 15 Apr 2019 Last revised: 8 Jul 2021

-In many settings, there is a dearth of instruments, which hampers economists’ ability to investigate causal relations.
-We propose a quite general way to construct instruments in a broad class of economic environments: “granular instrumental variables” (GIVs).
-In the economies we study, a few large firms or countries account for a large share of economic activity.
-As they are large, their idiosyncratic shocks affect aggregate outcomes.
-This makes those idiosyncratic shocks valid instruments for aggregate shocks.
+In many settings, economists have few instruments with which to investigate causal relations.
+We propose a general way to construct instruments in a broad class of economic environments: “granular instrumental variables” (GIVs).
+In the economies we study, a few large firms, industries or countries account for a important share of economic activity.
+As the idiosyncratic shocks from these large players affect aggregate outcomes, they are valid and often powerful instruments.
 We provide a methodology to extract idiosyncratic shocks from the data in order to create GIVs, which are size-weighted sums of idiosyncratic shocks.
 These GIVs allow us to then estimate parameters of interest, including causal elasticities.

-We first illustrate the idea in a basic supply and demand framework: we achieve a novel identification of supply and demand elasticities, based on idiosyncratic shocks to supply or demand.
-We then show how the procedure can be adapted to handle many enrichments.
-We provide initial illustrations of the procedure with two applications.
+We first illustrate the idea in a basic supply and demand framework: we achieve a novel identification of both supply and demand elasticities, based on idiosyncratic shocks to either supply or demand.
+We then show how the procedure can be enriched to work in many situations.
+We provide illustrations of the procedure with two applications.
 First, we measure how “sovereign yield shocks” spill over to other countries in the Eurozone.
 Second, we estimate short-term supply and demand elasticities in the oil market.
-Our estimates match well existing estimates that use much more complex and labor-intensive (e.g., narrative) methods.
+Our estimates match existing estimates that use much more complex and labor-intensive (e.g., narrative) methods.
 We sketch how GIVs could be useful to estimate a host of other causal parameters in economics.

 Suggested Citation: Suggested Citation